 |Carpet retailer||Cost per sq metre||Est cost of avg living room (17.02m2)|

 |SCS||Don’t offer service||N/A|

-If you want to uplift the carpet yourself, check out our step-by-step guide to carpet uplift.
+If you want to pull up the carpet yourself, check out our step-by-step guide to carpet uplift.

-Carpet fitters will normally remove your carpet for an additional fee.
-You’ll need to make sure that your fitter has a waste carriers license which you can check on the Environment Agency’s website.
+Carpet fitters will normally remove your carpet and dispose of it for an additional fee.
+You’ll need to make sure that your fitter has a waste carriers license (just ask them or on the Environment Agency’s website).
 If they don’t have a license, it’s illegal and you’d be held responsible if the waste isn’t responsibly disposed of.

 If you’re a householder with a car, you can dispose of your carpet at the local tip.
-This is the cheapest option because HWRC’s rarely charge for disposal.
+Businesses cannot take waste to the local HWRC.
+Driving it to the tip is the cheapest option because HWRC’s rarely charge for disposal.
 However, it is worth checking beforehand if the site charges and if they accept carpets because different tips accept and refuse different materials.
-In most instances, particulalry if it’s very clean unused carpet (ie. offcuts) the likelihood of your carpet being recycled is reasonably good.
+In most instances, particularly if it’s very clean unused carpet (ie. offcuts) the likelihood of your carpet being recycled is reasonably good.